HolgerDoerner/TermTools/src/counter/README.md

-# pager - A simple counter.
+# counter - A simple counter.
 Counts lines or words in text-files.

 ## Usage